NCAR/DART/observations/obs_converters/GOES/README.rst

 profile of the atmosphere.
-Given this is an integrated quantity and does not depend on a single vertical location, it may be appropriate to leave the vertical location undefined (i.e. VERTISUNDEF) within the ``obs_seq.out`` file.
+Given this is an integrated quantity and does not depend on a single vertical location, it may be appropriate to leave the vertical location undefined (i.e. VERTISUNDEF) within the ``obs_seq.out`` file, by setting the ``vloc_pres_hPa = -1`` (See namelist options below).
 This approach, however, limits the application of vertical localization during the assimilation step.

-Alternatively, for some applications it may be appropriate to assign a vertical location to the radiance observation.
+Alternatively, for some applications it may be appropriate to assign a vertical location to the radiance observation, by setting the ``vloc_pres_hPa`` to the appropriate pressure level.
 This is an ongoing area of observation-space localization research, and is the standard workaround pioneered by Lili Lei and Jeff Whittaker.